 WORK SAFE: Facility Maintenance

-Inspect your tools and equipment before maintenance begins; Doing this can prevent mishaps and malfunctions that might occur during maintenance.
+Inspect your tools and equipment before maintenance begins; doing this can prevent mishaps and malfunctions that might occur during maintenance.
 If you’re using an aerial lift, perform the pre-start inspection included in the Operation and Safety Manual.
 This is also beneficial from a productivity standpoint.
 Sometimes it takes a while to get to where the maintenance needs to be done and discovering your equipment doesn’t work when you get there can cost precious time.

 - Make a schedule.
 Take stock of all of the equipment in your facility that requires maintenance.
 Scheduled maintenance should take place in accordance with the manufacturer’s recommendation so consult the product Maintenance Manual or contact the manufacturer to find out the optimal cycle for maintenance.
-Once that is done, you can make a plan.
+Once that's done, you can make a plan.

 - Identify who will be performing the maintenance.
-Will an outside service be performing maintenance?
-Or will it be handled internally by your employees?
+Will an outside service be performing maintenance or will it be handled internally by your employees?

 - Record.
 After the maintenance has been performed, mark it complete and date it.
-Keeping good maintenance records can help avoid OSHA citations but more importantly it can help prevent equipment malfunctions that put your workers in a dangerous spot.
+Keeping good maintenance records can help avoid OSHA citations but more importantly, it can help prevent equipment malfunctions that put your workers in a dangerous spot.

 - Train.
 When new employees start, they should be trained on how to properly perform maintenance in your facility according to the maintenance guide you have in place.
 Everyone should be aware of maintenance procedures to ensure all workers are on the same page.

 Remember, proper maintenance and safety procedures are everyone’s responsibility, not just managers' and safety supervisors' jobs.